neev4478/-dual-axis-solar-tracker/README.md

 - Small **deadband** and smoothing are added to stop jitter when light is stable.

 Basically, it keeps the panel facing the brightest spot in the sky all day.

----

-## 🧠 What I Learned

-- Analog sensor reading and basic signal smoothing
-- Using proportional control (P-only) to move servos
-- Dealing with noisy data and servo jitter
-- How to properly power servos (separate 5V with common GND!)
-- Debugging real hardware — everything works differently once it’s wired